 In the past, you might have accepted a check and penned a receipt on a piece of paper.
 That meant you had to record the payment after you returned to the office.
 It also included inconvenience, extra work, and a not-so-professional image.
 Now you can add your logo and contact information to your receipts so your customers can remember you and refer you to their friends.

 So, the opportunity for mobility may be one of the reasons you decided to sign up for QuickBooks Payments.

 Speaking of mobility… what about Sales Tax?
-The mobile app uses geolocation to accurately calculate your sales tax based on the precise location of your sale, taking in account the city, state and municipal tax codes as well as special tax districts.
+The mobile app uses geolocation to accurately calculate your sales tax based on the precise location of your sale, taking into account the city, state, and municipal tax codes as well as special tax districts.

 The mobile app solves those problems.